Sri Chinmoy 48 Hour Track Festival

 Race rules

-As this is an IAU certified event, the following crewing rules must be observed or competitor disqualification may occur:
+As this is an IAU certified event (THOUGH NOT IN 2026), the following crewing rules must be observed or competitor disqualification may occur:

 • Crew/helpers may not enter the course nor obstruct any athlete.
 They may hand the refreshment to the athlete either from behind, or from a position no more than one metre in front or to the side of, the refreshment table.